2 December 2022

 Biodiversity assessments, biogeography, evolution, genomics, meta-barcoding, methods development, molecular phylogenetics, tropical biology.

-Reporting to the Director of the Royal Botanic Gardens, Kew, I provide leadership and management of the Science Directorate at Kew Gardens and Wakehurst.
-My overall aim is to strengthen and further develop Kew as a global centre of excellence in plant and fungal knowledge and to promote evidence-based solutions to major societal challenges.
+Reporting to the Director of the Royal Botanic Gardens, Kew, I provide leadership and management of the Science Directorate.
+My overall aim is to strengthen and further develop Kew as a global centre of excellence in plant and fungal knowledge and to promote evidence-based solutions to major challenges.

 My main tasks are to:

 - Drive excellence in Kew’s science, attract globally leading scientists, promote career development among staff, and steer performance and operational delivery of science programmes and projects.

 - Be an advocate and spokesperson for Kew’s science internally and externally, including promoting Kew’s research portfolio and partnerships in the scientific and policy communities nationally and internationally.